michaelskyba/scripture/README.md

 - https://gitlab.com/phillord/org-drill/

 ## Bugs
-Open an issue on GitHub (or email me) if you find a bug.
+Open an issue on GitHub if you find a bug.
 Also open an issue if you need a bit of clarification on anything.
 I would be happy to provide assistance.
+You can also email me, but I would prefer GitHub because that way, other people can see your issue and possibly benefit.